RaulCotar/rayalloc/README.md

 	- if we want to be extra safe, we should have some intra-span linked list or sth, but that takes space and complexity
 	- I think the best is to have each array store its size and kind of form a liked list of offsets inside the span, maybe have the span header store a ptr to the first free array to speed up alloc search.
 A purposefully-crafted free call can allow the application to split an array, but that's acceptable since array overflows can already mess/merge arrays.
 	- to recap, the array solution from the previous version (chunks) can be slightly alterred and used here
-	- __RAUL README__: bc we have step sizes, aray sizes can be less bits! this way we can achieve more size-efficient arrays and 4B allignment (last one not a feature tho)
+	- __RAUL README__: bc we have step sizes, aray sizes can be less bits! this way we can have more size-efficient arrays and 4B alignment (last one not a feature tho)